esyede/rakit/packages/docs/data/localization.md

 }
 ```

-The `has()` method is useful for checking the availability of a language line before using it.

 <a id="placeholder--replacement"></a>

 ## Placeholder & Replacement

-Now, let's create a more specific welcome message. _"Welcome to our website!"_ is too general.
-It would be better if you can mention the person's name.

-However, creating language lines for every user in your application would be time-consuming and inefficient.
-Fortunately, you don't need to do that.
-You can define _placeholders_ in language lines.
-Placeholders are prefixed with a colon (`:`)
+A line such as _"Welcome to our website!"_ is often too general, but writing one per
+user is not an option.
+Instead, a line may carry _placeholders_, written with a
+leading colon (`:`), that are filled in when the line is read.

 #### Creating a language line with placeholders: